-Hours of staring at a computer or scrolling through your phone can irritate your eyes and affect the quality of your sleep, too.
-Blue-light glasses are popular accessories that claim to help, easing eye strain caused by looking at screens for too long.
+The best blue light blocking glasses can help when hours of staring at a computer or scrolling through your phone irritates your eyes or affects the quality of your sleep.
+These lenses claim to ease the eye strain caused by looking at screens for too long.

-To be clear, there’s no scientific evidence that blue light actually causes eye strain, nor that blue-light glasses can help ease eye strain.
-You should speak to an eye doctor if you suffer from persistent eye irritation, or if you’re looking to replace your existing prescription lenses with a pair of blue-light-blocking ones.
+There’s no scientific evidence that blue light actually causes eye strain, nor that the best blue light blocking glasses can totally alleviate eye strain.
+You should speak to an eye doctor if you suffer from persistent eye irritation, or if you’re looking to replace your existing prescription lenses with a pair of blue light blocking ones.

-Spektrum's Prospek Arctic blue-light-blocking glasses are affordable, unassuming and available in a wide range of reader powers.
+Spektrum's Prospek Arctic, the best blue light blocking glasses, are affordable, unassuming and available in a wide range of reader powers.
 The lenses' slight yellow tint filters blue light without entirely discoloring a digital screen, making them perfect for computer work.
-For an additional, you can add your prescription to the Prospek Arctics easily on Spektrum's website.
+For an additional, you can add your prescription to the Prospek Arctics easily on Spektrum's website (opens in new tab).
 Although the Arctic style reflects a unisex, modern aesthetic, there are a number of more conventional frame styles under $50 available from the brand.

 With Felix Gray glasses, you don't have to choose between your prescription lenses and protection from blue light.
 Although limited in number, all of Felix Gray's styles can be customized to your prescription, and the brand offers reading glasses with powers up to +2.5, too.
 They're expensive for non-prescription styles, but the $145 cost for a vision-correcting pair is quite affordable for everyday glasses.

 Felix Gray also names its glasses after famous scientists, mathematicians and inventors.
 The Roebling style is named for Emily Roebling, the first female field engineer who oversaw construction of the Brooklyn Bridge.